-The abolished Biosafety Board was working on the issue of the allocation of "specifically controlled fields" to develop principles and rules for a system of controlled field trials for research and development activities.
-This was the only agricultural topic from the plan that was being actively worked.
-However, there is currently no publicly available information regarding the output of the board's work.
+The now-abolished Biosafety Board was working on the issue of the allocation of "specifically controlled fields" to develop principles and rules for a system of controlled field trials for research and development activities.
+This was the only agricultural topic from the plan that was being actively worked on.
+However, there is currently no publicly available information regarding the output of the Board's or TAGEM's work on this issue.